Erich von Däniken: Popularity

-According to von Däniken, books in his series have altogether been translated into 32 languages and have sold more than 63 million copies.
+According to Däniken, books in his series have altogether been translated into 32 languages and have sold more than 63 million copies.

-Based on von Däniken's books a comic book Die Götter aus dem All has been created by Bogusław Polch written by Arnold Mostowicz and Alfred Górny.
+Based on Däniken's books a comic book Die Götter aus dem All has been created by Bogusław Polch written by Arnold Mostowicz and Alfred Górny.
 In 1978–1982 eight comic books were translated into 12 languages and have sold over 5 million copies.

 Jungfrau Park located near Interlaken, Switzerland, was opened as the Mystery Park in 2003.
-Designed by von Däniken, it explored several great "mysteries" of the world.
+Designed by Däniken, it explored several great "mysteries" of the world.

-Ridley Scott said that his film Prometheus is related to some of von Däniken's ideas regarding early human civilization.
+Ridley Scott said that his film Prometheus is related to some of Däniken's ideas regarding early human civilization.
 Reviewing the two-disc DVD release of Roland Emmerich's film Stargate, Dean Devlin referred to the "Is There a Stargate?" feature where "author Erich von Däniken discusses evidence he has found of alien visitations to Earth."

-Von Däniken is an occasional presenter on the History Channel and H2 show Ancient Aliens, where he talks about aspects of his theories as they pertain to each episode.
+Däniken is an occasional presenter on the History Channel and H2 show Ancient Aliens, where he talks about aspects of his theories as they pertain to each episode.

+"Dänikenitis"

+Erich Von Däniken acknowledges his popularity by referring to the phrase "Dänikenitis", which he mentions in his book Chariots of the Gods.

+"Dänikenitis" slowed down in the 1970s when he began to be heavily criticized by archeologists and astronomers, which led to his books not being translated into the English language anymore.
+He was able to bounce back into popularity when he produced a twenty-five-part German television series in 1993, and this led to his books being translated into English once again.
+Germany and other European countries have large support for Erich's work and he was able to continue to fill auditoriums all throughout the 1990s.